wet-boew/wet-boew-api-standards/README.md

 ## This document

 ### Goal
-The goal of this document is to ensure API delivery across the Government of Canada (GoC) is consistent and up to the highest standards by defining a base level of delivery and only describing expansion when further comment is required.
+The goal of this document is to ensure API delivery across the Government of Canada (GC) is consistent and up to the highest standards by defining a base level of delivery and only describing expansion when further comment is required.

-The intent is to maintain a living document that adapts to changes in the landscape of Web API delivery but at the same time being mindful of established and mandated standards presently adopted inside and outside the GoC.
+The intent is to maintain a living document that adapts to changes in the landscape of Web API delivery but at the same time being mindful of established and mandated standards presently adopted inside and outside the GC.

 It's expected that anything not described in this document is to be implemented from best practices with an eye to interoperability, maintainability and future direction.
 Gaps, errors or new best practices should be brought to the Web Standards Office (WSO) Web Interoperability Working Group (WIWG).

-GoC APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).
+GC APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).

 ### Structure
 This document describes API requirements by priority: